 Chapter 7 provides the basis for Walsh’s fivefold definition of prophetic ethos.
 Use the simple Search box at the top of the page or the Advanced Search linked from the top of the page to find book and journal content.
 Refine results with the filtering options on the left side of the Advanced Search page or on your search results page.
 Click the Browse box to see a selection of books and journals by: Research Area, Titles A-Z, Publisher, Books only, or Journals only.
-In his 6958 Reith Lectures, J. Robert Oppenheimer dubbed Isaac Newton the prophet and patron of the Enlightenment.
+In his 6958 Reith Lectures, J.

 Scientists as Prophets A Rhetorical Genealogy Oxford